svan0/anime_recommendation_system/README.md

 We can also issue a request to the crawl app to scrape a random list of anime url or profile urls from myanimelist and only update the scheduler DB.
 This will be used to start populating the scheduler DB (initial seed).

 <br />
-The crawlers can be configured to save the scraped data either locally in JSON files, directly to the BigQuery landing table or to a PubSub topic.
+The crawlers can be configured to save the scraped data either locally in JSON files, directly to the BigQuery landing tables or to a PubSub topic.

 ### Data Ingestion and ETL
 When data is crawled, it is pushed to a PubSub topic.
 We then have a Dataflow job that pulls data from the PubSub topic and appends it to the corresponding BigQuery tables in a "landing area" (a BigQuery dataset).
-For more details on the landing tables schemas, see `etl/landing_area_schemas/`
+For more details on the landing tables schemas, see `etl/landing_area_schemas/` in the repo.

 <br />

 Landing area is not clean.
-We could have duplicates (animes and profiles crawled more than once), inconsistencies, etc...
+We would have duplicates (animes and profiles crawled more than once), inconsistencies, etc...
 We need to run an ETL pipeline that aggregates, merges and cleans up the data and saves it in a "staging area".
 After that the pipeline validates the data in the "staging area" and if it is valid, moves it to the "processed area".

 Below is a description of the schema of the tables in the processed area:
 #### Anime: